 And then a few questions

 I find Infinity Train an interesting and suggestive project, and I can't wait to find out more.
-For example, apart from specific cases, what are the topological parameters on the basis of which an "infinite" train such as this can function?
+For example, apart from specific cases, what are the topological parameters by which an "infinite" train such as this can function?
 Is this technology applicable to wetter regions with less friction than the Western Australian desert?
 Is it a unique use case or something that can be extended to other markets?

 If in doubt, I will take a look at the (extremely) large list of green technology projects envisaged by this Fortescue Future Industries.
 Among these, I read, the first ship in the world powered by ammonia (expected by the end of 2022) and hydrogen trucks.